M A R Z P A N A R M E N I A

 MEDIEVAL MANUSCRIPT DEPICTING THE FIFTH CENTURY FATHER OF

-ARMENIAN HISTORY MOWSĒS XORENAC‛I AND HIS PATRON SAHAK BAGRATID WHO
+ARMENIAN HISTORY MOWSĒS XORENAC‛I AND HIS PATRON

 RULED IN SECOND HALF OF FIFTH CENTURY AD AND COMMISSIONED THE GREAT